 Download the slides in PDF format: TABE Webinar – Getting Back to Growth – Measuring Recovery across Canada’s Innovation Corridor

 Toronto Region Board of Trade, Economic Blueprint Institute report: Shaping our Future

-Marcy Burchfield is the Vice President of the Economic Blueprint Institute, a strategic initiative of the TRBOT with a mandate of turning data into direction to influence policy and regional economic planning.
-She also serves on the Board for the Canadian Urban Institute.
+Marcy Burchfield is the Vice President of the Economic Blueprint Institute (EBI), a strategic initiative of the Toronto Region Board of Trade with a mandate of turning data into direction to influence policy.

 CABE provides this information as a service to our members.
 Materials shown in the slides and/or video have been provided with the permission of the speaker(s).
 All rights belong to them unless otherwise indicated.
 CABE is not responsible for the accuracy or content of information contained.
 CABE is not responsible for, and expressly disclaims all liability for, damages of any kind arising out of use, reference to, or reliance on any information contained within this website.